accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/glossaire.md

 An image or complex shape that does not provide any information essential to understanding the content with which it is associated.

 #### Detailed description
-Content associated with an image or complex form, in addition to its alternative, which makes available all of the information contained in the image or complex form.
+Content associated with an image or complex shape, in addition to its alternative, which makes available all of the information contained in the image or complex shape.

-The detailed description must be adjacent to the image or complex form or available via an adjacent link.
+The detailed description must be adjacent to the image or complex shape or available via an adjacent link.

 #### Different states of a graphic element
 Sometimes a graphic element is presented in different states.
 For example, a star voting system where the number of stars of a certain colour represents the value of the score awarded.
 It is important that the colour ratio between the default colour and the colour of each state is sufficient.